amarshall/block_chain/README.md

 ```

 or even this:

 ```ruby
 require 'block_chain'
 BlockChain.new(:foo, :bar, :baz, :qux).call(self) { yield }
 ```

-With the last form, the argument given to `call` is the receiver of the methods.
+With the last form, the argument given to `call` is the receiver of the methods (since the receiver cannot be implicit, it must be explicitly specified.
+Also note that this form does not work in JRuby or Rubinius due to a bug.
+A gap in RubySpec was found as a result of this feature, see [RubySpec #174](https://github.com/rubyspec/rubyspec/pull/174).

 This can make deeply-nested block wrappings a bit more digestable.
 For more details, read the specs, they’re short and descriptive.